RitaGlushkova/github-user-languages/README.md

 # github-app-languages
 Input a username from GitHub to be presented with the best guess of the user's favorite programming language.
-# This is an alternative solution
+# This is an alternative solution.
+Not selected for deployment
 Fetch api via axios in React and find out favourite language by counting sum of bites.

 Deployed on Netlify